datamesh-governance/datamesh-governance.com/policies/interoperability/file-format/delta-file-format.md

 Category: Interoperability
 Platform: Databricks, Azure Synapse Analytics, Generic Data Lake
-Status: Proposed

 ## Context

-Data products are stored as files on S3 ([AWS S3 as Storage for Data Products](../../architecture-decisions/data-platform/aws-s3-as-storage-for-data-products.md)).
+Data products are stored as files on S3 ([AWS S3 as Storage for Data Products](../../../architecture-decisions/data-platform/aws-s3-as-storage-for-data-products.md)).

 To ensure interoperability and consistent usage patterns, we want to agree on a common file format.